What filament should I buy?

 Nylon filament provides you with number of very interesting properties.
 Nylon filament is flexible, strong and resistant to ultraviolet light and various kinds of chemicals.
 A high temperature of both printing and bed are required to print with nylon filament.
 Amongst its more conventional uses is the printing of models.

-Recommended settings on your 3D printer: Filament extruder temperature 245 °C, bed temperature 80 °C.
+Recommended settings on your 3D printer: Nylon melting temperature 245 °C, bed temperature 80 °C.

 PET G Filament

 PET G filament is a similar to a very common plastic; PET.
 Almost every plastic bottle on the world is made from PET.
 It has properties comparable to ABS, although ABS is stronger.
 The printing capacities of PET G however are excellent and popularity is increasing for this reason.

 Recommended settings on your 3D printer: PET G melting temperature 240°C, bed temperature 90°C

 Hybrid filament is roughly translated a hybrid between ABS and PLA.
 It a little stronger than PLA but still prints as easy as PLA and has a better temperature resistance.
 Hybrid is also FDA approved which makes it suitable for food containers for example.
 Please take into account that the FDA approval is on the filament.
 Your 3D printer however, can have small amounts of other filament left in it’s nozzle for example.

 Recommended settings on your 3D printer: Hybrid melting temperature 245°C, bed temperature 65°C.